IOTechSystems/xrt-examples/CommandComponent/README.md

 cd CommandComponent
 xrt deployment/config
 ```

+> **Note** Xrt must be run from this context as the configuration files use relative pathnames

-*Note upon running XRT a schedule is present consisting of get requests at regular intervals upon a virtual device.
-The purpose of this is described under Update Component within the Walkthrough section.*
+_Note upon running XRT a schedule is present consisting of get requests at regular intervals upon a virtual device.
+The purpose of this is described under Update Component within the Walkthrough section._

 ## Walkthrough

 ### List Components

 This command will return a list of all component names within the XRT deployment.

 ```bash
 ./commands/list_components.sh
 ```

 ### Read Component

 This command will read the state of a named component.
 In this case, the logger component.

 ```bash
 ./commands/read_component.sh
 ```

 ### Update Component

 This command updates the configuration of a named component.

 This example changes the level of the logger component to "Info" from the initial setting of "Debug".
 After making the change, the number of logs produced as a result of the virtual device schedule will be decreased.